LADIES, WE'RE EXPLORING THE WORLD ON TWO WHEELS,

 WHEN

-Training Camps run Monday to Friday every week between June and September
+Training Camps run Monday to Friday (arrive on Sunday, depart on Saturday) every week between April and October.

 WHERE